 In addition to providing these fundamental needs, we work individually with those who seek our assistance as they strive to attain their own goals and make the transition into independent living.

 The shelter also serves as a bridge between the homeless and student populations of Cambridge and Boston.
-By bringing ourselves into closer contact with the people experiencing homelessness, we aim to increase our understanding of the challenges and aspirations of the individuals we serve.
+By bringing ourselves into closer contact with people experiencing homelessness, we aim to increase our understanding of the challenges and aspirations of the individuals we serve.
 By working together in this endeavor we hope to make a difference in the larger effort to confront homelessness.